NordicSemiconductor/nRF-Sniffer-for-802.15.4/README.md

 3. Select the 802.15.4 channel.
 4. Select the serial port associated with the board that you flashed the firmware on.
 5. Click 'Start'.

+## Wireshark configuration for Thread

+### Decryption key

+In order to decode packets exchanged on the Thread network it is necessary to configure the Wireshark to use correct decryption keys.
+To set decryption keys go to `Edit -> Preferences... -> Protocols -> IEEE 802.15.4 -> Decryption Keys`.
+The default decryption key used by nRF5 SDK for Thread and Zigbee examples is `00112233445566778899aabbccddeeff`.
+Set decryption key index to `0` and `Key hash` to `Thread hash` value.

+### CoAP port configuration

+Thread uses CoAP protocol on port 61631 for internal purposes.
+To correctly decode packets sent over that port you can either:
+* apply the setting globally by editing CoAP protocol settings in `Preferences` and changing the `CoAP UDP port` value to `61631`.
+* apply it on per-capture basis by adding an entry to `Analyze -> Decode as...`.
+Set `Field` column to `UDP port`, `Value` to `61631` and decode using CoAP dissector (`Current` column).

+### 6loWPAN contexts

+Go to 6loWPAN settings in `Preferences` window and add correct values.
+Contexts may vary depending on the Thread Network Data.
+Below values are used by Thread examples in nRF5 SDK.
+* Context 0: `fdde:ad00:beef:0::/64`
+* Context 1: `fd11:22::/64`

+### Disable unwanted protocols (optional)

+If Wireshark uses incorrect dissectors to decode a message you have an option to disable unwanted protocols.
+Go to `Analyze -> Enabled protocols` and uncheck unwanted protocols.
+Suggestions below.
+* LwMesh
+* ZigBee
+* ZigBee Green Power

 ## Custom Wireshark dissector
 Custom wireshark dissector can be used to obtain additional informations from sniffer.
 Channel, RSSI and LQI can be displayed for every packet.